timklge/karoo-powerbar/README.md

 - Average power over the last 10 seconds
 - Speed
 - Cadence
+- Route Progress (shows currently ridden distance)
+- Remaining Route (shows remaining distance to the end of the route)

 Subsequently, the bar(s) will be shown when riding.
 Bars are filled and colored according to your current power output / heart rate zone as setup in your Karoo settings.
 Optionally, the actual data value can be displayed on top of the bar.